Simply LaKita

 • Preheat oven 325 degrees F. Grease and lightly flour a bundt pan.

-• Add in sour cream.
+• Add in 8 ounces sour cream.

 • Pour into prepared bundt pan and bake at 325 degrees F. for 1 hour to 1 hour and 20 minutes, or until done and a cake tester comes out clean.

-• Carefully remove the cake from the oven and allow to cool in the pan on a rack for 20 minutes before removing.
+• Carefully remove the cake from the oven and allow to cool in the pan on a wire rack for 20 minutes before removing.
 At this point, you can slice and enjoy as is, add the frosting of your choice, or chocolate ganache.

 • For a quick and easy chocolate ganache.
-Bring ½ cup of heavy cream to a boil and pour over 4 ounces of good quality dark chocolate, chopped or broken into ½-inch pieces.
+Bring ½ cup of heavy cream to a low boil and pour over 4 ounces of good quality dark chocolate, chopped or broken into ½-inch pieces.
 Wait 1 minute and stir until smooth and glossy.

 • Drizzle chocolate ganache onto the cake while it is still warm.
 Slice and serve.
 Store at room temperature in an airtight container up to for 5 days